 There are many medications you can use:

-- Steroid nasal spray – reduce inflammation in your nose
+- Steroid nasal sprays – reduce inflammation in your nose

 - Antihistamines – help stop sneezing, sniffling, and itching